Seattle Landlord Tenant Law

+Seattle residential landlord-tenant law has grown in complexity, and not in favor of landlords.
 Given the complexity of Seattle landlord-tenant law, it is prudent to consult with an attorney before taking any action.
+Here are a handful of examples.

 Seattle Eviction Laws